Separated Shoulder Specialist

 Surgery may be done for pain or for instability of the joint.
 The simplest type of surgery for a painful acromioclavicular joint injury involves resection or removal of the end of the clavicle using an arthroscopic technique, called the Mumford procedure.

 The joint may become painful due to AC joint arthritis or the separation minor, the Mumford procedure can provide satisfactory results in many patients.
 When the AC joint is dislocated with a severe separation, a more complex reconstructive procedure is needed to restore the clavicle’s position, with an anatomic reconstruction of the coracoclavicular ligaments.
 Usually this procedure is performed as an arthroscopic assisted procedure by Dr. Getelman who does the preparation arthroscopically and adds a graft through a very small incision over the joint.
 The graft is then passed beneath the coracoid process and tunneled through the clavicle replacing the torn ligaments and restoring the ac joint anatomically.

-For more resources on a separated shoulder, or for additional information on surgical treatment for an AC joint injury, please contact the Van Nuys, Thousand Oaks and Los Angeles, California office of Dr. Mark Getelman – orthopedic shoulder specialist.
+For more resources on a separated shoulder, or for additional information on surgical treatment for an AC joint injury, please contact the Van Nuys and Westlake Village, California office of Dr. Mark Getelman – orthopedic shoulder specialist.